 Health Service Planning is focused on enhancing health service delivery to better meet community need.

-Our team work collaboratively with stakeholders to develop holistic models of care for a particular service, patient cohort or care pathway, and identifying the implications of the model of care on operational and workforce planning.
+We work collaboratively with stakeholders to develop holistic models of care for a particular service, patient cohort or care pathway, and identifying the implications of the model of care on operational and workforce planning.

-Our professionals can complete structured reviews of health and social service programs, the extent to which they have achieved objectives, potential barriers to success, and issues and opportunities in establishing future programs.
+We undertake structured reviews of health and social service programs, the extent to which they have achieved objectives, potential barriers to success, and issues and opportunities in establishing future programs.

 Health Facility Planning is focused on the activities required to assess the functionality of existing infrastructure, and to translate a service need into an infrastructure response and manage this through investment decision-making.